Residents Login

 However, the answer is not always straightforward.

-Whether or not you can keep a pet in a leasehold property depends on a mix of lease agreements, tenancy contracts, landlord consent, and changing legislation.
+Whether or not you can keep a pet in a leasehold property fundamentally depends on the Head Lease agreement for the building.
+Leaseholders buying a flat are often surprised to discover that restrictions on pets are common in long leases.
+This primary layer of restriction then dictates the rules for landlords letting a flat via a tenancy agreement.
 Some landlords welcome pets because they know it attracts reliable tenants; others remain cautious due to noise, nuisance, or potential damage.
-Similarly, leaseholders buying a flat are often surprised to discover that restrictions on pets are common in long leases.

-Understanding the rules around pets in leasehold flats is crucial for both tenants looking to rent or buy a property and landlords managing rental properties or freeholders overseeing leasehold buildings.
-The landscape is evolving rapidly, with new legislation on the horizon that will fundamentally change how pet requests are handled in the private rental sector.
+Understanding the rules around pets in leasehold flats is crucial for leaseholders (flat owners) and particularly for freeholders or Residents’ Management Companies (RMCs) managing the properties.
+The landscape is evolving rapidly, with new legislation in place that will fundamentally change how pet requests are handled in the private rental sector.

-In this guide, we explore everything you need to know about the rules for pets in leasehold flats in the UK, from the current law to the upcoming changes, plus practical advice from the perspectives of both tenants and landlords.
+In this guide, we explore everything you need to know about the rules for pets in leasehold flats in the UK, and practical advice from the perspectives of both residents and landlords.

 Quick Navigation: